videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 fact that the word _computer_ existed already, and it was the term used to refer to the person doing calculations for engineers.
-Think of an engineer having to know what would be the trajectory of a projectile, or how the wind would affect an airplane wing shape, so they would throw a couple of formulas and numbers to their "human computers" in order to get the answer they wanted.
+Think of an engineer having to know what would be the trajectory of a projectile, or how the wind would affect an airplane's wing shape, so they would throw a couple of formulas and numbers to their "human computers" in order to get the answer they wanted.
 Now they had these new machines that worked automatically, so they called them Electronic